![]() |

 Basics

 Articles on basic care and considerations for new or prospective owners.
 Articles pertaining to health, nutrition, and veterinary care.
 Articles and pictures about hedgehog breeding, growth, and development.
 Articles for people who already own a hedgehog or want to know more than just the basics.
-Learn more about hedgehog shows and hedgehog colors!
-Wondering where on earth to buy a hedgehog?
+Learn more about hedgehog colors!
+Wondering where to buy a hedgehog?
 Start here!
 Where to purchase hedgehog supplies and collectibles.
 Meet the hedgehogs of Hedgehog Valley!
-Meet the other critters that call Hedgehog Valley
+Meet the other critters that call or

 their home! |

-hedgehog games.
-Hedgehogs are certainly accomplished escape artists, and
+hedgehog's favorite game.
+Hedgehogs are accomplished escape artists and

 little bundle of quills snoozing away!
-Fear not, though… there are a
+Fear not, though… here are a few

 out of (dryer vents, doggie doors).
 This can be done by placing foam